Jacobbrewer1/proxmox-github-runners/README.md

-# proxmox-github-runners
+# Proxmox GitHub Runners

-A repo that is designed to be able to scale proxmox nodes when a github action requests a workflow
+A repo that is designed to be able to scale proxmox nodes when a GitHub action requests a workflow